-In addition to these first year courses, all PhD students must, by the Winter Quarter of the third year, satisfy the following requirement.:
+Economic History/History of Economic Thought: In addition to the first year courses, all PhD students must, by the Winter Quarter of the third year, satisfy the following requirement.:

-Economic History/History of Economic Thought: one course selected from Economics 201A, 201B, 210A, 210B or 210C, passed with a grade of B or better.
+one course selected from Economics 201A, 201B, 210A, 210B or 210C, passed with a grade of B or better.

-Core theory prelims: All first-year students must take written preliminary examinations ("prelims") in Microeconomic Theory (covering Economics 200A,B,C), Macroeconomic Theory (covering Economics 200D,E,F), and Econometrics (covering Economics 239, 240A,B).
+Core theory prelims: All first-year students must take written preliminary examinations ("prelims") in Microeconomic Theory (covering Economics 200A, B, C), Macroeconomic Theory (covering Economics 200D, E, F), and Econometrics (covering Economics 239, 240A, B).
 Preliminary examinations should be taken in late June/early July immediately following the first year.